Health Lifestyle Social Issues

 iStock.com/tsurukamedesign

 Watermelon is another newbie to the Clean Fifteen list as of 2023.
 Watermelons do have slightly more pesticides than other Clean Fifteen produce.
-And CR rates domestic watermelon as “good” and imported watermelon as “fair.”
-But luckily, most pesticides were only found in less than 1% of samples and only found on the outer rind of the fruit, not the flesh.
+And CR rates domestic watermelon as “high risk” and imported watermelon as “moderate risk” But luckily, most pesticides were only found in less than 1% of samples and only found on the outer rind of the fruit, not the flesh.

 Around 10 different pesticides used on watermelons are harmful to bees and other pollinators, which are essential for watermelons to grow.
 But some farmers are beginning to reduce pesticides used on and near watermelon fields to save pollinators and improve yields.
 Although this news is heartening, you still have the option of buying organic watermelon, which is cleaner and better for pollinators.